 “I’ll beat alla goblins!” yelled Tam.
 A wooden sword rose out of the green and chopped downward out of sight.
 “Yah!
 Take that!”

-Despite Nan’s assurances the Banderwigh’s curse would’ve killed that man anyway, she couldn’t help but feel Da had somehow made a mistake.
-She busied herself hanging two of her brother’s tunics while trying not to think about the look on the poor wretch’s face.
-Carefree humming to her right got her glancing at the big grin on her sister’s face.
+Despite Nan’s assurances the Banderwigh’s curse would’ve killed that man anyway, Emma couldn’t help but feel Da had somehow made a mistake.
+She busied herself hanging two of her brother’s tunics while trying not to think about the look on the poor man’s face.
+Carefree humming to her right made her glance at the big grin on her sister’s face.
 Soon, the shroud of gloom hanging on Emma’s shoulders receded under Kimber’s cheerful light.
 After giving the younger girl a conspiratorial grin, she turned to the line, hurled Mama’s dress up and over, and smoothed it out to dry.

 “Wha’s wrong?”
 Kimber sidled closer.